Skip to main content

 Can a tenant use their security deposit to pay the last month’s rent?

-No, tenants cannot use their security deposit to cover the last month’s rent unless specifically allowed in the rental agreement.
+No, tenants cannot use their security deposit for the last month’s rent unless the rental agreement allows it.

 What should I do if my landlord doesn’t return my security deposit?

-Disclaimer: The information provided in this article is for general informational purposes only and should not be considered legal advice.
+Disclaimer: The information in this article is for general purposes only.
+You should not consider it legal advice.
 For specific legal concerns, always consult a qualified attorney.
 This information does not create an attorney-client relationship.

 back